aopsr/faceswap/README.md

 ## Training

-Phaze-A allows for highly optimized model architecture - high quality and resolution with low memory requirements.
-SAEHD can be replicated exactly in Phaze-A, including 'd' and 't' options. 'u' is superceded by other normalization techniques.
-See example config files for optimized architectures.
+Phaze-A allows for highly optimized model architecture - high quality and resolution with low memory requirements. **SAEHD can be replicated exactly in Phaze-A**, including 'd' and 't' options. 'u' is superseded by other normalization techniques.
+See example config files for optimized architectures that outperform SAEHD.

 Features (everything is fully customizable):
 - input and output size